-'Geography is the subject which holds the key to our future.'
-MICHAEL PALIN
+"Geography is the subject which holds the key to our future."

 Welcome to our department!

-The study of geography stimulates an interest in and a sense of wonder about places.
-It helps young people make sense of a complex and dynamically changing world.
-It explains where places are, how places and landscapes are formed, how people and their environment interact, and how a diverse range of economies, societies and environments are interconnected.
-It builds on pupils' own experiences to investigate places at all scales, from the personal to the global.
+The study of Geography stimulates an interest in, and a sense of wonder about, places.
+It helps young people make sense of a complex and changing world.
+It explains where places are, how places and landscapes are formed, how people and their environment interact and how a diverse range of economies, societies and environments are interconnected.
+It builds on students' own experiences to investigate places at all scales, from the personal to the global.

-Geography is a popular subject taught throughout the school from Years 7-13.
-Examination results are well above national average with a number of students continuing the subject, or related disciplines, at university.
+Geography is a popular subject taught throughout the school from Years 7 to 13.
+Examination results are well above national average, with a number of students pursuing the subject, or related disciplines, at university.

-In September 2016 we were re-accredited with the Secondary Geography Quality Mark with Centre of Excellence Status, in recognition of the quality curriculum and teaching in the department.
-There are four full time members of the department who are committed geographers and experienced teachers.
+In September 2019, we were re-accredited with the Secondary Geography Quality Mark with Centre of Excellence Status, in recognition of the quality of the curriculum and teaching in the department.
+There are four full-time members of staff who are committed geographers and experienced teachers.

 At Key Stage 3, the syllabus includes a range of topics at varying scales.
 The GCSE and A Level specifications are both with AQA.

-The department is housed in two large rooms in the old building, with an office and resource area adjacent, and two classrooms in a newly built block.
-The department is well resourced with multiple sets of core textbooks together with a wide variety of other texts, teacher resource packs, videos, interactive whiteboard resources, filed work sheets for all years, DVDs and a range of other electronic teacher resources.
+The department is housed in the new Woodside block, with four dedicated classrooms and an office.
+The department is well resourced with multiple sets of core textbooks, together with a wide variety of other texts, teacher resource packs, videos, interactive whiteboard resources, work sheets for all years, DVDs and other electronic teacher resources.
 A healthy budget means that resources are constantly being updated and extended.
-GCSE and A Level students have access to a range of textbooks, many of which are syllabus specific.
+GCSE and A Level students have access to a range of textbooks, many of which are syllabus-specific.
 Fully resourced Schemes of Work are in place for all year groups to support teaching, learning and planning.
 These are reviewed and updated on a regular basis.

-Homework is set weekly at key stage three and should take approximately 30 minutes to complete.
+Homework is set weekly at Key Stage 3 and should take approximately 30 minutes to complete.
 The outcome of homework is as varied as the teaching styles mentioned above, so students might find themselves conducting interviews, producing posters or investigating issues.
-Homework is used to extend the learning from the lesson and is an important part of the learning in geography.
+Homework is used to extend the learning from the lesson and is an important part of the learning in Geography.

 The department is very keen to carry out fieldwork.
-Visits include places locally, museums and conferences in London and further afield.
-GCSE students typically spend a day in Sheringham, Norfolk collecting data for their Controlled Assessment.
-Year 12 students spend a week in Snowdonia in preparation for their geographical skills examination.
-In addition, the department runs biannual international fieldtrips, most recently to Iceland.
+Visits include local places, and museums and conferences in London and further afield.
+GCSE students typically spend a day in Sheringham, Norfolk, collecting data for their Controlled Assessment.
+Year 12 students spend a week in Snowdonia in preparation for their Geographical Skills examination.
+In addition, the department runs biannual international field trips, most recently to Iceland.

 Key Stage 3

-At HGS students will start their studies of geography by exploring what the subject is about and learning some key geographical skills whilst exploring India as a country.
-Through the year they investigate limestone landscapes, rivers and France.
+At HGS students will start their studies of Geography by exploring what the subject is about and learning some key geographical skills, whilst exploring India as a country.
+Through the year, they will investigate limestone landscapes, rivers and France.

 Students will start to explore topics at a larger scale by studying population issues, weather and climate, Africa and extreme environments.

-The idea of global issues is firmly on the agenda in Year 9 with students investigating the USA, hazardous places, water issues and finish the year with an independent investigation.
+The idea of global issues is firmly on the agenda in Year 9 with students investigating the USA, hazardous places, and water issues, and finishing the year with an independent investigation.